robbertvanginkel/max-llm-book/book/src/introduction.md

 - Connections to broader model development patterns

-By the end, you'll have a complete GPT-2 implementation and practical experience with MAX's Python API—skills you can immediately apply to your own projects.
+By the end, you'll have a complete GPT-2 implementation and practical experience with MAX's Python API.
+These are skills you can immediately apply to your own projects.

 ## How This Works